Echoes of Self-Interacting Dark Matter from Binary Black Hole Mergers: DM Environments around BHs

-Therefore, for DM velocities smaller than $v_M$, the interaction is effectively contact-type, and for much larger velocities, it behaves as through the exchange of a massless mediator.
+Therefore, for DM velocities smaller than $v_M$, the interaction is effectively contact-type, and for much larger velocities, it behaves as if through the exchange of a massless mediator.
 To obtain the SIDM core profile $\rho_{\rm core}$, we solve the Poisson equation $v_0^2 \nabla^2 \ln \rho_{\rm core}(r) = -4\pi G\rho_{\rm core}(r)$, where $v_0$ is the average dispersion velocity in the core.
 Due to the equilibrium state achieved by the DM, $v_0$ is constant within the isothermal core.
 Since self-interactions simply redistribute particles inside the core, we require the SIDM core mass to match the NFW mass within $r \leq r_c$~\cite{Alonso-Alvarez:2024gdz}.
 Along with continuity at $r = r_c$ with the NFW profile, these conditions define $\rho_{\rm core}$.
 The full details on obtaining the SIDM core are described in Appendix.~\ref{app:SIDM_density}.

 The SIDM spike follows a similar power-law behavior as \eqref{eq:rho_spike} as shown in Ref.~\cite{Shapiro:2014oha}.
 However, the exponent varies depending on the interaction type, with $\gamma_{\text{sp}} = 3/4 \,(7/4)$ for a contact-type (massless-mediator-type) self-interaction.
-We identify $r \leq r_0 = G M_1 (1 + q) / v_0^2$ as the radius beginning at which the DM motion is influenced primarily by the BHs and transitioning into a spike profile.
-Furthermore, ref.~\cite{Shapiro:2014oha} also shows that, as a result of solving the governing hydrodynamic equations, there is a corresponding power law for the velocity, $v(r) \propto (r_0/r)^{1/2}$ for $r \ll r_0$, leading to a possible change in the interaction type, c.f. \eqref{eq:sigma_vel}, at a transition radius $r_t$ (specific details in Appendix.~\ref{app:SIDM_density}).
+In contrast to CDM, where the spike radius is determined by comparing the gravitational potential of the BH to that of the enclosed DM, cf. \eqref{eq:CDM_cond}, the spike radius of the SIDM can be estimated by matching the kinetic energy of particles in the isothermal profile right outside of the spike, to the virial velocity set by the central BH.
+With this, we follow Ref.~\cite{Shapiro:2014oha} to identify $r \leq r_0 = G M_1/ v_0^2$ as the radius beginning at which the DM motion is influenced primarily by the BHs and transitioning into a spike profile.
+Furthermore, Ref.~\cite{Shapiro:2014oha} also shows that, as a result of solving the governing hydrodynamic equations, there is a corresponding power law for the velocity, $v(r) \propto (r_0/r)^{1/2}$ for $r \ll r_0$, leading to a possible change in the interaction type, c.f. \eqref{eq:sigma_vel}, at a transition radius $r_t$ (specific details in Appendix.~\ref{app:SIDM_density}).

 In Fig.~\ref{fig:density_profile}, we show the CDM profile (black) and examples of SIDM profiles.
 For a fixed $v_M$, increasing $\sigma_0/m_\chi$ widens the SIDM core, as observed in the dashed-blue versus dashed-red curves.
 The wider core leads to suppressed densities in both the spike and core regions.
 From the core boundary to the halo center, the dashed curves transition from a flat core (contact interaction) to a contact-interaction-spike $(\gamma_{\rm sp} = 3/4$), and finally to a massless-mediator-spike ($r_t$, $\gamma_{\rm sp} = 7/4$).
 For heavy mediators (corresponding to $v_M = 30$~km/s), the SIDM spike densities are much lower than in the CDM case.
 However, with lighter mediators (solid blue and red, $v_M = 3$~km/s), $\sigma(v)$ experiences stronger velocity suppression, allowing a denser $\gamma_{\rm sp} = 7/4$ spike to form near the core boundary, leading to significantly larger spikes.